Onyxymous/software-security-engineering/hack-the-box/machines/hack-the-box-nibbles-writeup.md

   <img width="640" alt="image" src="https://github.com/user-attachments/assets/e0bcbb93-2a29-4c94-b222-a6c12e2f98c0" />
 </p>

+This looks like where we need to guess our password.

-Searching for Nibbleblog exploits on [ExxploitDB](https://www.exploit-db.com/) led me to discover CVE 2015-6967, an arbitrary file upload vulnerability for Nibbleblog v4.0.3.
+Searching for Nibbleblog exploits on [ExploitDB](https://www.exploit-db.com/) led me to discover CVE 2015-6967, an arbitrary file upload vulnerability for Nibbleblog v4.0.3.
 This may come in handy later.

 Finally, let's look through the `content` directory.
 This directory contains a `private` directory that holds a `users.xml` file: